 I feel extremely fortunate to have the opportunity to keep learning and practicing.
 Learning enables growth and it seems I am experiencing somewhat of a growth-spurt in mid-life.
 Every day my mind is challenged by another book, story, podcast written by amazing teachers.
-On this page I am sharing some of the books that have inspired and have been insightful.
+On this page I am sharing some of the books that have inspired and touched me.

 Current kindle snapshot: